pierre-alain-b/rainloop-nextcloud/README.md

 This is an early BETA made by @nextgen-networks with first initial changes for Nextcloud 14.
 Work in progress!

+Thank you to all contributors to Rainloop for nextcloud:
+- Rainloop Team, who initiated it
+- Tab Fitts (@tabp0le)
+- Nextgen Networks (@nextgen-networks)

 ## How to Install

 Start within Nextcloud, and click on the "+ Apps" button in the upper-left corner dropdown menu: